Building Rogue From Source

 Example

-To cross-compile rogue at SLAC using our internal buildroot
+To cross-compile Rogue at SLAC using the internal buildroot toolchain, the

 set(CMAKE_SYSTEM_NAME Generic)